martin68/python-property-manager/README.rst

   I've used computed properties for years in Python and over those years I've learned that different Python projects have different requirements from custom property variants.
-Defining every possible permutation up front is madness, but I think that the flexibility with which the `property-manager` package enables adaptation gets a long way.
+Defining every possible permutation up front is madness, but I think that the flexibility with which the `property-manager3` package enables adaptation gets a long way.
 This was the one thing that bothered me the most about all of the other Python packages that implement property variants: They are not easily adapted to unanticipated use cases.